 Likewise, if a customer likes to save money and will only spend £40 when they shop online then the clothing brand may target them with discounts and offers to entice them onto their website.

 Being able to analyse customer’s spending habits can lead to price optimisation as it allows you to price your products to match your target audience accurately.

 Firmographic Segmentation looks at segmenting Business-to-Business (B2B) consumers.
 It can group its consumers by industry type, location or company size.
 Firmographics is used for other businesses the same way demographics is used for customers.

-This type of segmentation looks at why customers need a specific product or service.
+This type of segmenting looks at why customers need a specific product or service.
 It asks the question why does a customer want to purchase a certain item?
-Needs based segmentation groups consumers needs from functional to emotional.
+Needs-based segmentation groups, consumers need from functional to emotional.

 A functional need is a product or service needed by the consumer in order to perform a task.
 For example, a consumer may begin working from home therefore, they may need to buy a computer in order for them to do their job.

 An emotional need refers to how a customer wants to feel by using your product or service.
 An emotional need would be a need for security.
 A consumer with this need may buy a security alarm or install a peephole in their door in order to satisfy their need to be safe and secure.